Team

 We are always looking for talent.
 If you would like to join the IBS Lab, please see the “Join the Team” below.

-Team of the IBS Lab on March 25th 2024
+Team of the IBS Lab in March 2024

 Researchers